Lynette Luckers, Founder & President

 Lynette S. Luckers is the Founder and President of the Marion Luckers Kidney Foundation.
 She created the foundation in 2011, after losing her mother in 2009 to renal kidney failure.
 This ignited Lynette’s passion to spread awareness about kidney disease prevention and to support individuals and families coping with the diagnosis.
 She serves on the Gift of Life Donor Program Multicultural Affairs Coalition, Outreach Subcommittee for Sayre Health Center and is a Patient Ambassador for Dialysis Patient Citizens.

 Lynette has 10 years of experience working in higher education and is currently an Assistant Professor/Counselor at Community College of Philadelphia.
 She teaches a College Success Seminar course and provides academic, career, transfer and personal counseling for students.
 She has presented workshop sessions on race relations, advising, leadership and self-image.
-Lynette holds a Bachelor of Arts in Social Work from Bloomsburg University and a Master of Science in Counseling with a concentration in College Student Personnel; she is pursuing a Doctorate of Education in Administration and Leadership at the Indiana University of Pennsylvania.
+Lynette holds a Bachelor of Arts in Social Work from Bloomsburg University and a Master of Science in Counseling with a concentration in College Student Personnel; she is pursuing a Doctorate of Education in Administration and Leadership at the East Stroudsburg University.
 In 2012, Lynette was the recipient of the Bloomsburg University Alumni Association’s Maroon and Gold Excellence Award which is given to alumnus who demonstrate outstanding potential for further contributions to Bloomsburg University and professionally.
-In April 2015, Lynette received a Honorary Certificate of Recognition from Senator Anthony Williams for outstanding community achievement.
+In April 2015, Lynette received an Honorary Certificate of Recognition from Senator Anthony Williams for outstanding community achievement.
+Her recent accomplishments includes the 2016 American Association for Women in Community Colleges 40 under 40 and the 2017 KYW Newsradio Women’s Achievement Awards Rising Star Honoree.

 Lynette is also a member of Delta Sigma Theta Sorority, Inc., and a Ministry Leader at the Church of Christian Compassion in Philadelphia, PA.
 She is passionate about educating the multicultural communities about health disparities and working with young girls in cultivating their personal and social development.